Global Policy Course Enrichment Grants

 Basic Page Sidebar Menu Perry World House

-Perry World House announces a course enrichment grant program.
+Perry World House is currently accepting applications for its course enrichment grant program.
 This program, part of Perry World House’s grant from Carnegie Corporation of New York, is designed to build bridges between classes in the Penn curriculum and the world of global policy.
-The program will support Global Policy Course Enrichment Grants to allow Penn faculty to make a course more policy-relevant by supporting the design of a new course, curricular redesign of an existing course, guest speakers from relevant policy communities, the development of policy-oriented case studies, or other creative connections with the policy world.
+The program supports Global Policy Course Enrichment Grants that help Penn faculty make a course more policy-relevant by supporting the design of a new course, curricular redesign of an existing course, guest speakers from relevant policy communities, the development of policy-oriented case studies, or other creative connections with the policy world.
 Applications for the fall 2019 cycle are due by December 1, 2019.

 The course enrichment grants are for Penn faculty members to either rework an existing course or launch a new class.
 Applications will be considered for both undergraduate and graduate courses from any of Penn’s 12 schools with preference given to courses addressing policy relevant subjects broadly related to our two research themes, The Future of the Global Order: Technology, Power and Governance and Global Shifts: Urbanization, Migration, and Demography.
 More information on our research themes and programs undertaken in relation to them can be found here: https://global.upenn.edu/perryworldhouse/research.

 Grants are available for $10,000.
 Examples of potential uses of funds include:

 - Hiring a research assistant to assist with curricular development.

 - Paying for travel and honoraria for policymakers to serve as guest lecturers or discussants in the course.